 Albert E. Johnson

-Biography: Albert E. Johnson was born on November 5, 1920, in Berwick, Maine.
-He is the son of Dana Johnson and Carrie Ridley and attended Alfred Elementary and High School in Alfred, ME, graduating in 1939.
+Biography: Albert Ernest Johnson was born on November 5, 1920, in Berwick, Maine.
+He is the son of Dana Cleveland Johnson and Carrie Gertrude Ridlon and attended Alfred Elementary and High School in Alfred, ME, graduating in 1939.

 After graduation, Albert worked as a truck driver and developed a great love of music, learning to play both the guitar and mandolin.
 He became good enough to play at the Grange Halls (National Grange Organization) with friends Dot and James Smiley.
 He also had the opportunity to play with a stringed group for 15 minutes, on the Portsmouth, New Hampshire, radio station.

 Service Time: Albert was drafted and entered the service on August 31, 1942, at Portland, Maine.
 He was initially sent to Fort Devens, Massachusetts where he received his Army uniform and orders to proceed to Fort Bragg, North Carolina, for basic training.
 Many years after the war, he recalled the calisthenics, morning routines at the direction of drill instructors and twenty-five mile hikes.
 They were also specialized training on firing the 105 mm howitzer.

 During his training, he spent two weeks in the infirmary, diagnosed with Nasopharyngitis or the common cold.
 Guard duty was a frequent assignment and on one occasion, Albert was on his four hour shift.
 He confronted a soldier, for not stopping at the “halt” command.
 Albert thrust his M-1 rifle into the chest of the oncoming soldier.
 The soldier, a Major, did stop and complimented him on his attention to duty.
 In addition to his regular training, he also learned radio operations and Morse code.